 (c) Restoring the availability of and access to personal data, in the event of a physical or technical security breach.

-(d) Testing and evaluating the effectiveness of technical and organization measures.
+(d) Testing and evaluating the effectiveness of technical and organisation measures.

 8.4 You acknowledge that the transmission of information over the internet is inherently insecure, and we cannot guarantee the security of data sent over the internet.